-We can paraphrase Lemma \ref{lem:headfirst} as saying that if a set $H$ is removed from $A$ at the first application of $\Phi$, then $H$ is contained in the partition of any subset $B$ of $A$ (provided $B$ contains $H$).
+We can paraphrase Lemma \ref{lemheadfirst} as saying that if a set $H$ is removed from $A$ at the first application of $\Phi$, then $H$ is contained in the partition of any subset $B$ of~$A$ (provided $B$ contains $H$).

 The next proposition shows that partitioning functions as we have defined them are stable when some set in the partition is removed.
-These `stability' properties are very useful when trying to understand the properties of the partition.
+This ``stability'' is very useful when trying to understand the properties of the partition.

-\begin{prop} If $C \in [W]$, then $[W] = \{C\} \cup [W \setminus C]$. \end{prop}
+\begin{prop} If $C \in[W]$, then $[W] = \{C\} \cup[W \setminus C]$. \end{prop}

-\begin{proof} We proceed by induction on the size of $W$.
+\begin{pf} We proceed by induction on the size of $W$.
 If $[W] = \{C\}$, including any case in which $|W|=1$, the result is trivial.

-If $C$ is not maximal with respect to $\prec$ in $W$ then, by Lemma \ref{lem:headfirst}, $\Phi(W) = \Phi(W \setminus C)$, so
+If $C$ is not maximal with respect to $\prec$ in $W$ then, by Lemma \ref{lemheadfirst}, $\Phi(W) = \Phi(W \setminus C)$, so

 and the problem reduces to showing that